-While plotting and creating this past month, I’ve come across a few fantastic resources that I want to share with you all.
+While plotting and creating my stories, I’ve come across a few fantastic resources that I want to share with you all.

 There are thousands more.
 So many that it’s impossible to collect in a database.
 These are just things that have helped me.
 You may or may not get anything out of them, and that’s okay.
 Writing does not have any rules.
 You do you.